-- 3. To make the cut your default transition, select the Cut control. - 4.
+- 3. To make the cut your default transition, drag down across the first Transition Controls button and select the Cut control. - 4.
 Click the Ripples shot in the third layer.
 The Ripples image cuts in on the Live Broadcast Area.

 When you select Cut as the default transition, switching from shot "A" to shot "B" simply cuts from the first shot to the second.
-When Smooth is selected, transitions fade in and out, as you just saw.
+When Smooth is selected, transitions fade in and out.